Freddie, Fannie suspend some evictions and foreclosures

 Mortgage buyers Fannie Mae and Freddie Mac said Wednesday that they will suspend all foreclosure sales and evictions of borrowers in single family homes owned by their companies.

-The action is among the many efforts going on nationwide to protect those affected by the coronavirus pandemic.
+The action, ordered by Fannie and Freddie's federal regulator, is among many efforts nationwide to protect those affected by the coronavirus pandemic.
+The companies have been under the control of the federal government since the 2008-09 financial crisis.

+In addition, the U.S. Department of Housing and Urban Development similarly suspended foreclosures and evictions for mortgages insured by the Federal Housing Administration.

-Fannie Mae and Freddie Mac do not make loans, but buy them from lenders and bundle them into securities, guarantee them against default and sell them to investors.
+Fannie and Freddie do not make loans, but buy them from lenders and bundle them into securities, guarantee them against default and sell them to investors.
 Together they guarantee about half of the U.S. home market.
-Both have been under the control of the federal government since the 2008 financial crisis.

 The companies also announced other mortgage relief options, including an expansion of its forbearance program, which gives borrows relief for up to one year and suspends late charges and penalties.
 They also suspended reporting to credit bureaus of past due payments of borrowers who are in a forbearance plan as a result of hardships attributable to this national emergency.